HOGENT-MLOps/mlops-labs/assignments/01-docker.md

 ## 1.1 Set up the lab environment

 Before you can start this lab assignment, you need to make sure Docker is installed on your local machine.
-Check if Docker is already installed through a package manager.
+Check if Docker is already installed through a package manager (e.g. `choco`, `brew`, `apt`, `dnf`, `pacman`... depending on your operating system).
 If so, update Docker to the latest version.
 If not installed, install preferably using a package manager or alternatively using the documentation below:

 - Windows: use [Docker Desktop](https://docs.docker.com/desktop/) in combination with the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install)
 - macOS: use [Docker Desktop](https://docs.docker.com/desktop/)